debangshu-mukherjee/cryoblob/README.md

 This package is intended to function as the repository for data wrangling and analysis.

-This package uses either CPUs or GPUs (using the [`cupy`](https://cupy.dev/) package).
+This package can use both CPUs and GPUs because of JAX.
-To use the GPU-enabled version, see the GPU install section below

 Additionally, the package organization assumes that a POSIX compliant system is present *(Linux or MacOS)*.
 Ideally you should be running this in a Linux environment.